the-teachingRSE-project/competencies/competencies.md

 such as open science, path dependence, and vendor lock-in.

+### Addressing environmental sustainability within planetary limits

+The last two decades saw the limits in the attainable miniaturization of transistor technology approaching, and top chip clock frequency mostly settled. [@Sutter2005]
+Nevertheless, the perception in the popular culture remains fairly unaware of that, and a misleading belief into limitless growth of computing capabilities (storage, computing power, transmission speed) is still widespread.
+A practical consequence of this is an ever-growing demand of resources to cover the expanded need for storage and processing, with no clear deceleration in sight (e.g. the IEA estimates a doubling in data centres energy consumption from 2024 to 2026 [@IEA2024]).
+At the same time, current science is well aware of several planetary boundaries being trespassed consequently to human activities [@Richardson2023], with this (computation and information) accounting for a non negligible fraction [@IEA2024].
+A reorientation of consumption into sustainable rates is being strived with great difficulty, despite repeated appeals from the sectors of society most knowledgeable on the matter [@Sills2019].
+In this scenario, RSEs have a responsibility, for instance when choosing computationally adequate approaches (e.g. recognizing where a well-proved statistical method may do well instead of a power-hungry AI model, or configuring a test pipeline to minimize redundancy), and embracing data frugality measures (e.g. recognizing sufficient resolutions when sampling data for processing or storage), If past computational solutions were frugal because of technological limits, future ones should tend to that by virtue of an awareness of what adequate solutions may be.
+To be helpful in these regards, RSEs may need basic skills in extrapolating energy, storage, and computational needs, resorting to expert knowledge for the details, and within regulatory frameworks yet to come.

 ### Emerging challenges

 RSEs often operate at the cutting edge of technological development